avaje/avaje-httpserver-realworld/README.md

 $ docker run realworld
 ```

-To develop locally you only need `docker compose up -d` then to open the project in your editor.

 The `.env` file for this project is committed to the repo.
 Note that in general this is a bad idea/practice, but the
-only secrets here are for the local database connection so its fine.
+only secrets here are for the local database connection so it's fine.